What makes a paediatric palliative medicine (PPM) paediatrician?

 The PPM doctor also plays a vital role in supporting other healthcare professionals to care for children with life-limiting conditions.

-In addition to the generic learning outcomes for level three, paediatric palliative medicine trainees must fulfil the requirements below:
+In addition to the generic learning outcomes for level 3, PPM trainees must fulfil the following sub-specialty learning outcomes:

 - Demonstrates specialist expertise in the management of life-threatening illness and life-limiting conditions across the paediatric spectrum, from the unborn baby, neonate and infant, to the child and young person.